mvmags/mvmags.github.io/index.md

 ---

-Senior Software Engineer with 15+ years of experience implementing and delivering software solutions in the healthcare, fintech, and other fields.
+Software Engineer with 15+ years of experience implementing and delivering software solutions in the healthcare, fintech, and other fields.
 Lately focused on Node.js, and some AWS services.
 Experience during my career working with Java, building distributed data pipelines, microservices, and CI/CD automation; proven success working remotely among a distributed agile team.
 During my career, I’ve used multiple technologies, with varying levels of proficiency and understanding, which I list next.

 ## Industry focus